 Mobile apps are constantly changing.
 As apps shift away from being independent channels and turn into comprehensive mobile strategies instead, developers have had to adapt to stay competitive.

 All industries have recognized the enormous influence of mobile gadgets and mobile apps.
 More specifically, companies have started to evaluate it as a critical part of their business strategy.
 It is no longer acceptable to merely have an app for the sake of having one.
 This is why businesses must also rethink how they market their apps.
-In the past, most companies developed their app by hiring mobile developers, using simple DIY app makers, or learning how to build an app internally and then using traditional marketing channels to promote it.
-Now that the trend of using mobile apps has exploded across all industries, companies with the most successful apps are the ones that dedicate serious time and resources to marketing their apps to get them into the hands of their customers.
+In the past, most companies developed their app by hiring mobile developers, or using simple DIY app makers.
+Alternatively, they would learn how to build an app internally and then use traditional marketing channels to promote it.
+Now that the trend of using mobile apps has exploded across all industries, companies have to sustain an in-house team or hire dedicated development teams to develop an app that survives the competition.
+However, the most successful apps are the ones that dedicate serious time and resources to marketing their apps to get them into the hands of their customers.

 Let us begin this strategy list under the premise that you have created an app to meet a need in the market.
 You have spent lots of time and effort to not only satisfy consumer needs but also profit from the app.
 Alternatively, you may have created this app as part of your overall marketing strategy to gain compelling, actionable user data and put it towards more effective market research.
 Whatever reason you have decided to create your mobile app, the one thing that remains constant is that it needs to be used to succeed.